Ranga Maarthaanda: Release

 Ranga Maarthanda was released in theaters on 22 March 2023.
 It was later made available for streaming on Amazon Prime Video on 7 April 2023.

 Reception

-A critic from The Times of India wrote that "This emotionally stirring family drama may not have commercial elements, but even with its imperfections, the film will keep the audience hooked and has a universal recall.
+Paul Nicodemus of The Times of India wrote, "This emotionally stirring family drama may not have commercial elements, but even with its imperfections, the film will keep the audience hooked and has a universal recall.
 Actors Prakash Raj and Brahmanandam came up with performances of a lifetime.
 Watch it".